WilliamFromTW/BlueToothFramework/README.md

 Note:
 > This framework can not  send multiple BTCommands to remote bluetooth device  concurrently!
-> It send one BTCommands at one time , other BTCommands will be queued and wait to execute!
+> BTCommands will be queued and wait to be executed!

 # Simple sequence diagram